jdeluyck/kcoreorg-website/_posts/2004/2004-11-12-the-swan-song-within-temptation.md

 The sun warms my face.
 All the days of my life, I see them passing me by.

-As I am soaring I&#8217;m one with the wind.
+As I am soaring I'm one with the wind.
-I am longing to see you again, it&#8217;s been so long.
+I am longing to see you again, it's been so long.
 We will be together again.

 Is it a dream?